MickWest/sitrec/docs/UserInterface.md

 The sliders for Year, Month, Day, etc show the Now Time.
 This is because when you want to sync the simulation and the video, you will adjust the frame time until there's something distinctive on screen (such as two objects lining up), and then you will adjust the Start Time of the video so that the even happens at the right time in the simulation.
 This is conceptually simpler if you are editing the Now Time, because that's the point in time that's being displayed (the Start Time is automatically adjusted)

-The look view diplays the Now Time in UTC format and in the user-seleted time zone.
+The look view displays the Now Time in UTC format and in the user-selected time zone.

 For time-lapse videos, you can adjust the simulation speed.

 ## Navigating the Main View in 3D

 The Main View is a 3D view on the world, very similar in concept to other 3D viewers like Google Earth.
-To move the camera around you use the mouse
+To move the camera around, you use the mouse

 - Left Drag is like dragging the world around.
 The camera is what actually moves.
 - Right Drag tilts the viewpoint without moving the camera
 - Center Drag rotates the camera around a point in the world
 - The mouse wheel zooms in and out.

 If you get lost, you can select "Reset Camera" from the View menu.
 This will put the camera back to the start position.
 In the custom sitch tool, it will put the camera back to the position calculated when you last imported a track.
-You can also get this by pressing "." on the numberic keypad.
+You can also get this by pressing "." on the numeric keypad.

 You can also set a default using "Snapshot camera".

 # Changing the Terrain

 Under the Terrain menu you can change "Map Type".
-This defaults to MapBox, but you can also choose a steet map view.
-The Settings EOX, Wireframe, and RGB Test are not particulalry useful, but EOX can be used if MapBox is not available - of if you just want a different satellite view time.
+This defaults to MapBox, but you can also choose a street map view.
+The Settings EOX, Wireframe, and RGB Test are not particularly useful, but EOX can be used if MapBox is not available - of if you just want a different satellite view time.

 There are more terrain editing options in the [Custom Sitch Tool](CustomSitchTool.md)